lukemoderwell/style-guide/ios/krush-objective-c-style-guide.md

 ## Line Breaks

 Use line breaks to adhere to the character limit.
-For methods with multiple paramenters use XCode's colon-align.
+For methods with multiple paramenters use Xcode's colon-align.

 **Acceptable:**